Protect Yourself from Wix Phishing Scams: A Personal Message from Lola

 Here are a few red flags that can help you identify a Wix phishing scam:

-Suspicious sender details: The email address might look slightly “off”, extra letters, numbers, or strange domains.
+Suspicious sender details: The email address might look slightly “off,” with extra letters, numbers, or strange domains.

 Unusual requests: Any message asking for login info, credit card details, or verification codes is likely a scam.